matthewsedlacek/sezzle-calculator-socketio/README.md

 - Username is randomly assigned once initial chat is selected
 - Text orientation shown based on if the message is associated with the username in the session
-- Scroll to see what other users have posted and when
+- Scroll to see what other users have posted and when (limited to 10 most recent)

 ![Chat](README_assets/Chat.gif)